Video

 How to Record over-the-air digital TV shows on VCR

-Since the VCR tuner is analog and TV stations now broadcast in digital, the VCR tuner cannot get TV programs to record.
+Since the VCR tuner is analog (NTSC) and local TV stations broadcast in digital (ATSC), the VCR tuner cannot directly receive TV programs to record.
 However, using a digital to analog TV converter box,

-and sending the channel tuned on the DTV box out to the VCR on channel 3 (or line out using 3 RCA cables), you can still record TV shows.
+and sending the channel tuned on the DTV box out to the VCR on channel 3 (or line out using 3 RCA cables), you can still record broadcast TV shows (in standard definition).

 If you try to tune TV channels (scan) on the VCR, the only channel you can pick up is channel 3 when the DTV box is connected and powered on.
-So set the channel to record up as channel 3.
+So set the channel to record on the VCR as channel 3.

-to power on at a set time.
-Setting this up would allow the DTV box to remain off until the set time.
+to power on at a preset time.
+Setting this up would allow the DTV box to remain off until the set record time.

 Otherwise the DTV box would have to remain powered on and tuned to the proper channel for possibly long periods of time unless attended by someone.

-If the 3 RCA cables are used as the connection from DTV box to VCR, set the channel as L1 or LINE input instead of channel 3.
+If the 3 RCA cables are used as the connection from DTV box to VCR, set the channel on the VCR as L1 or LINE input instead of channel 3.

 VCR Programming